lucylai96/lucylai96.github.io/ucsd.md

 <img src="https://lucylai.com/files/ucsd/geisel.png" alt="geisel library" width="550"/>
 </p>

+If you’re a current UCSD student wondering who I am or whether you should take a course with me, you’re in the right place 😊 Allow me to introduce myself and let you know what you can expect from me as an instructor.

 I’m an **Assistant Teaching Professor** 👩🏻‍🏫 in the [Department of Cognitive Science](https://cogsci.ucsd.edu/){:target="_blank"} at UCSD.
 I typically teach the following courses:
 - **COGS 9**: Intro to Data Science
 - **COGS 19**: Living and Learning with AI